Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 A fantastic, fluid, and downright phenomenal effort of undiluted Stoner Rock came in the form of this incredible record from San Diego’s Mezzoa.
 This release will stand the test of time and is clearly a descendant of what bands like Kyuss have inspired others to create.
 Magnificent!

-Stream ‘Astral Travel‘ at the Mezzoa website here.
+Stream ‘Astral Travel‘ at the Mezzoa website.

 ‘Heavy Lips‘ – Gorilla Pulp

 Italian stoner rock stalwarts Gorilla Pulp released yet another phenomenal outing, with their latest slab of feel-good rock ‘n roll.
 The band shows a real leap in song structure and delivery, not that any before this did not also rule.
-My fellow cohort David “Sunshine” Lamay coined a new term for the genre (here) in his review of the record.
+My fellow cohort David ‘Sunshine’ Lamay coined a new term for the genre in his review of the record.
 ‘Desert thrash’, indeed.

 ‘Rise‘ – KLANK

 When it comes to industrial metal, there can be only one.
-The standalone entity that is KLANK.
+That standalone entity is KLANK.
 KLANK is both man and band, of course, Daren ‘Klank’ Diolosa and his bandmates Pat Servidio (guitars, keys, programming) and drummer Eric Wilkens.
 The trio rendered another amazing exploration of unique music, interesting topics, and profound lyrical statements with this year’s ‘Rise‘.
 My opportunity to interview Daren also ranks high in my own cherished accomplishments.

 ‘Be No One.
 Be Nothing‘ – Crackhouse